tests and demonstrations of limits of human observation

 Who is angry and who is calm?
 Are you at your computer, or 8 feet away?
 The farther you are away, the more "blur" there is in what you see.
 With increasing blur, the emotional expressions change.
 Watch |

 How do you describe the faces?
 Are you disturbed by the faces?
-Decoding of facial expressions works best in the orientation where faces are seen most of the time -- namely, upright.
-Watch Play with the [ after demonstration loads, use "Start ⁄ Stop" OR drag marker when "Stopped" ] |
+Decoding of facial expressions works best in the orientation where faces are seen most of the time -- namely, upright. |

 When a situation is ambiguous, people can easily differ in their perception of the situation.
 An identical object can be understood as a pedestal or two people, an old woman or a young lady, a young lady or a sax player, two people or one person, or a duck or a rabbit.
 Some people are able to alter their "take" while others struggle to do so.